squid-cache/squid-cache.github.io/docs/SquidFaq/SquidLogs.md

 > :warning:
     Logging is very important to Squid.
-    In fact, it is so important that it will shut itself down if it can't write to its logfiles.
+    In fact, it is so important that it will shut itself down if it cannot write to its logfiles.
 This includes cases such as a full log disk, or logfiles getting too big.

 ## My log files get very big!